TheMicronauts/MIDI-1.0-Messages-Demystified/README.md

 # MIDI 1.0 Messages Demystified

-I created this repository as a vade mecum untangling the essentials of MIDI 1.0.
+This repository is a vade mecum untangling the essentials of MIDI 1.0.

 My daughter found it useful when she started producing music.
-Hopefully, other musicians, students, aspiring instrument makers, and coders will find it just as helpful.
+Hopefully, other musicians, or students, aspiring instrument makers, and coders will find it just as helpful.

 [MIDI 1.0 Messages Demystified](https://docs.google.com/document/d/1mNEl-4xRUtdilLxmV_6JKfgVAksGtDIJLRqTvIcyQwY/): lists and briefly explains the different MIDI messages and their format